mtanabe-sj/Maximilians-Hex-Tab/README.md

 # Maximilian's File Hex-Dump Tab for Windows Explorer

 Maximilian's File Hex-Dump Tab is a Windows Explorer add-on written in C++.
-The Tab is much more than a simple dump utility.
+The Tab is much more than a simple hex-dump utility.
 With it, not only can you quickly inspect the binary content of any file directly in Windows Explorer, you can also easily annotate, color and circle parts of the file data meaningful to you.
 For image files like JPEG, the Tab can scan the entire file, and automatically tag well-known data segments and structures.
 If you want, you can help us extend the Tab's scan and tag feature to other file types by writing a scan server.
-Refer to the demo project for how.
+Refer to the demo project on how.
 The Tab is a full-featured Windows app.
-After the file is marked and commented, tell the Tab to send it to a printer for a paper printout, or save it as a bitmap image file on the disk.
-Or, copy and paste it to a report you are writing.
-The convenience features are only a click away.
+After you are done marking places and annotating, tell the Tab to send it to a printer for a printout, or save it as an image file on the disk.
+Or, tell the Tab to copy it to the clipboard.
+You can then paste it to, e.g., a report you are writing.
+These convenience features are only a click away.

 ## Features

 Let's give you a functional overview first.
-Hopefully you develop a good idea on what the Tab can do.
-Later on, we will get to more technical stuff.
+Hopefully you will develop a good idea on what the Tab can do.
+Later, we will get to more interesting technical stuff.

 ### At a Glance